 5. Get the right setup – monitors, desk, etc. Clear away any clutter.
 Studies have shown that clutter can increase anxiety.
 (Research also shows clutter can lead to overeating for women more than men.)

 6. Turn off the TV.
 No listening to the news in the background.
-Its a distraction and a source of constant stimulation and stress.
+It’s a distraction and a source of constant stimulation and stress.
 The news will be there when you take a break/knock off for the day.
 Control your exposure to negative information.

 7. Prep your snacks and plan your food.
 My husband is now working from home now, due to COVID-19.
 The other day, he made 4 trips to the fridge in an hour.
 Like him, you may be tempted to graze with food so close at hand.
 So plan your food for the day in advance.
 Have healthy options and snacks available and remove visual triggers such as chips, nuts, crackers, and cookies on the counter.
 Anytime you feel tempted to stress eat or eat out of boredom ask yourself if you’re truly hungry.
 Also, see point #10 below.